twilwa/aptos-agent/README.md

 > [!NOTE]
 > Let's understand what each package does:
-> - `swarm`: OpenAI's framework for creating AI agents that can use tools and make decisions
+> - `agents`: OpenAI's framework for creating AI agents that can use tools and make decisions
 > - `openai`: Connects to OpenAI's API for the language model
 > - `python-dotenv`: Loads environment variables (like your API keys)
 > - `requests` & `requests-oauthlib`: Handles HTTP requests and OAuth authentication